mushap/javascript-questions/README.md

 #### Answer: D

-The `colorChange` function is static.
-Static methods are designed to live only on the constructor in which they are created, and cannot be passed down to any children.
-Since `freddie` is a child, the function is not passed down, and not available on the `freddie` instance: a `TypeError` is thrown.
+The `colorChange` function is static. <b> Static methods are designed to live only on the constructor in which they are created, and cannot be passed down to any children.</b> Since `freddie` is a child, the function is not passed down, and not available on the `freddie` instance: a `TypeError` is thrown.

+<a href="https://playcode.io/652242/" target="_blank">Play With Code</a>
 </p>
 </details>